laserpants/trombone/docs/basic-configuration.rst

 Unix signal handlers
 --------------------

-Trombone responds to ``SIGHUP`` by restarting the service after reloading all configuration data.
+Trombone responds to ``SIGHUP`` by restarting the service, which causes configuration data to be reloaded.
 The ``SIGTERM`` handler completes all pending requests and thereafter shuts down the server.

 Example
 *******